SAP-archive/docs/concepts/bot_connector/webchat.md

 ### How to use it

-1. Configure details like color, title of the button, bot picture, user picture, etc.
+1) Configure details like color, title of the button, bot picture, user picture, etc.

-    You can restrict messages from users to 512 characters or less.
-For example, you may want to do this if users tend to add a lot of details that obscure the intent of the request.

-2. Add the following script to your page to get the webchat:
+2) Add the following script to your page to get the webchat:

 ~~~ html
 <script src="https://cdn.recast.ai/webchat/webchat.js"